Canadian Market Up Marginally In Cautious Trade

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerPowell-Anhörung steht an: ATX höher - DAX stabil -- Märkte in Fernost überwiegend freundlich
+Börse aktuell - Live TickerVor Zinsentscheid der EZB: ATX leichter -- DAX knapp im Plus -- Asiatische Börsen letztlich mit Verlusten

-Der heimische Aktienmarkt kann am Mittwoch leicht zulegen.
-Der DAX notiert zur Wochenmitte wenig bewegt.
-An den Börsen in Fernost ist am Mittwoch eine freundliche Stimmung auszumachen.
+Der heimische Aktienmarkt zeigt sich am Donnerstag schwächer, während der deutsche Leitindex leicht ins Plus steigen kann.
+An den Börsen in Fernost waren am Donnerstag Minuszeichen zu sehen.